ranfysvalle02/ai-self-attention/README.md

 ![](https://lilianweng.github.io/posts/2018-06-24-attention/sentence-example-attention.png)

+Imagine you're reading a long novel.
+You don't read every word with the same level of focus.
+Instead, you pay more attention to certain parts, like the plot twists or character developments.
+This is similar to how attention works in a language model.

 The model presented in this repository is a type of **language model** that predicts the next word with a **self-attention mechanism**.

 * **Self-Attention:** The self-attention mechanism allows the model to focus on different parts of the input sequence based on their relevance to the current output.
 This is achieved by assigning weights to each input element, with larger weights indicating greater importance.